Christopher-Shea/algorithms/rotateMatrix/rotateMatrix_README.md

 The rotated matrix.

 ## Additional Notes
+Got a litle carried away with this problem - lots of ways to tackle it.
 Not all solutions will pass all the test cases provided.
 For example, the solutions designed for square matrices only will not properly rotate a rectangular matrix.
 Uncomment the test cases that do not pertain to the solution being tested.